Lee Ross (actor): Career

-He played Paul, the boyfriend of Roxanne (Cynthia Purley's daughter) in the critically acclaimed 1996 Mike Leigh film Secrets & Lies, appearing in just white briefs in his opening scene.
-He provided the voice for Hawkbit in all three television series of the 1999 Watership Down series.
+Ross played Paul, the boyfriend of Roxanne, in the 1996 Mike Leigh film Secrets & Lies.
+He provided the voice for Hawkbit in all three of the 1999 Watership Down television series.

-Most recently in 2012 he performed on stage at the Royal Court in London.
-He played Barry in David Eldrige's In Basildon.

 He has appeared on The Catherine Tate Show in many sketches, working alongside Catherine Tate and Niky Wardley.
 He has also had many guest roles in a variety of television shows, including Waking the Dead, Hustle, Jericho, M.I.T.: Murder Investigation Team and recurring roles in Mutual Friends and Life on Mars/Ashes to Ashes.

-In 2018, Ross starred as retired drag queen Hugo Battersby/ Loco Chanelle in the hit West End musical Everybody's Talking About Jamie.
+In 2018, Ross starred as retired drag queen Hugo Battersby / Loco Chanelle in the West End musical Everybody's Talking About Jamie.
+He also appeared in South Pacific in 2022.

-Lee was awarded an Honorary Doctorate from Bedfordshire University in 2014 for his Outstanding Contribution to the Acting Profession.

-Other awards include Best Actor BBC Audio Awards 2014, Best Actor in a leading role Massachusetts Film Festival 2016.
-Nominated for Laurence Olivier Award for Best Supporting Actor for his role as Jack Firebrace in Birdsong at The Comedy Theatre.
+Ross has appeared in several productions at the Royal Court Theatre.
+He appeared in Birdsong at the Comedy Theatre in 2010.